DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Kai looked at the sky above.
 As for other races, demon hero Vanessa knew about Sid.
-And so it made Kai wonder about foreign gods.
+And so it made Kai wonder about sidhes.
 If elven shrine maiden knew nothing then likely the same could be said about rest of elves.
-But it might be different for foreign gods hero.
+But it might be different for sidhes hero.

 [He predicted that some strange phenomena is going to happen with world.]